atomtay/sororitree/README.md

 node index.js
 ```

-And open *localhost:1874* in your web browser of choice.
+Open app in *localhost:1874* in your web browser of choice.
 If you'd like to host your local version on another port, you can edit that on line 12 of **/index.js**.

 ## Technologies Used
 * HTML5